 Bishop meets up with Magneto and the others and drops the truth bomb that their world shouldn’t exist.
 After some convincing, Magneto splits his group for missions which either aim to stop Apocalypse’s forces, confirm Bishop’s claims or rectify the timeline.

-Each of these missions star in their own comic miniseries which replaced the regular X-titles for the duration of the event.
+Each of these missions stars in their own comic miniseries which replaced the regular X-titles for the duration of the event.
 By making these new titles it separated them from the regular X-Men comics.
 It also makes them more identifiable so you know what’s part of Age Of Apocalypse and what isn’t.
 The comics titles changed as such:

 - X-Men became Amazing X-Men